phatblat/reflog/_posts/2019-01-08-intercepting-stdout-in-swift.md

 ### 💡

-Then I recalled an experimented I did a few years ago to suppress all output to stdout in a little project called [nolog](https://github.com/phatblat/nolog/blob/master/NoLog/NoLog/ThisClassLoadsFirst.m#L17). it uses `freopen()` to reopen stdout, pointing it to a new file path. nolog redirects stdout to `/dev/null`, a well-known way to ignore output from a terminal command.
+Then I recalled an experiment I did a few years ago to suppress all output to stdout in a little project called [nolog](https://github.com/phatblat/nolog/blob/master/NoLog/NoLog/ThisClassLoadsFirst.m#L17). it uses `freopen()` to reopen stdout, pointing it to a new file path. nolog redirects stdout to `/dev/null`, a well-known way to ignore output from a terminal command.